nyu-multicore/k-means/README.md

 usage: ./cmake-build-release/<kmeans_version> t k filename

 positional arguments:
   t            the number of threads, 0 < t <= 100
   k            the number of clusters, 1 < k <= 100
-  filename   the name of the input file that contains data vectors
+  filename     the name of the input file that contains data vectors labels_file  the name of the file that contains data labels
 ```

 Argument `k` is only valid for parallel versions, and is ignored by the sequential version.